internetarchive/openlibrary/docker/README.md

 docker-compose rm -v
 ```

 Note: You must build `olbase` first before `oldev`. `olbase` is intended to be the core Open Library image, acting as a base for production and development. `oldev` adds a pre-populated development database and any other tools that are helpful for local development and can only be run once on any given `olbase` image.
+This development environment also has a small number of books in the database for testing purposes.
 Currently (Oct 2018) these docker images are only intended for development environments.

 This exposes the following ports: